-Attested: RC Nemetotatio (or Nemetotacio)
+Attested: Nemetotatio (or Nemetotacio) at position 4 in the Ravenna Cosmography

 Where: Lapford Roman fort at SS73340714 near Bury Barton in the middle of Devon, among a cluster of modern names apparently derived from two rivers formerly called Nymet, which are tributaries of the river Taw.

 Name Origin: A nemeton was a sanctuary, a space allocated to the gods, often at tribal boundaries.
-Translating it as ‘sacred grove’ because of Latin nemus ‘open woodland’ is a mistake.)
+(Translating it as ‘sacred grove’ because of Latin nemus ‘open woodland’ is a mistake.)
 The word survived into Irish neimed ‘consecrated space’ but its deep root is probably PIE *nem- ‘to assign’, which also led to Indic Namaste ‘respectful greetings’ and to νεμεσις ‘fate, distribution of what is due’.

 Latin statio ‘station, base’ tended to mean a guardpost or government office, especially one involved in taxation.